Statistics on licensed motor vehicles in Great Britain, derived from data held by the Driver and Vehicle Licensing Agency (DVLA).

-The statistics are derived from data held by the Driver and Vehicle Licensing Agency (DVLA), which administers vehicle registration and licensing records in Great Britain.
+Statistics are derived from data held by the Driver and Vehicle Licensing Agency (DVLA), which administers vehicle registration and licensing records in Great Britain.

-- the number of licensed vehicles in Great Britain has increased every year since the end of the Second World War, except 1991.
+- the number of licensed vehicles in Great Britain has increased every year since the end of the Second World War, except 1991

-- the number of cars with a female registered keeper has increased by 72% since 1994.
+- the number of cars with a female registered keeper has increased by 72% since 1994

-- 2.72 million vehicles were registered for the first time during 2013, up 10% on the previous year.
+- 2.72 million vehicles were registered for the first time during 2013, up 10% on the previous year

-- Average CO2 emissions from new cars was 128 g/km
+- average CO2 emissions from new cars was 128 g/km